braitsch/pushpop.js/readme.md

 	**pushpop** uses a very small subset of [Twitter Bootstrap](http://getbootstrap.com/) to render the modal windows and the [jQuery Form Plugin](http://malsup.com/jquery/form/) to handle the image uploads.

-3. Add the Modal window markup to your HTML files.
+3. Add the modal window markup & JS hooks to your HTML files.
 The markup is also provided as a [pug / jade template](https://github.com/pugjs/pug) for convenience.
 In the **sample-app** the markup files are located in the server directory.

-	* /sample-app/server/pushpop-modal.html
+	* /sample-app/server/pushpop.html
-	* /sample-app/server/pushpop-modal.pug
+	* /sample-app/server/pushpop.pug

-##Configuration
+##<a name="configuration"></a>Configuration

 ###Client

-To add the client library to your project simply add the following line of JavaScript to your HTML after you've included the pushpop.js file:
+Instantiate an instance of **pushpop.js** by adding the following line of JavaScript to your HTML after you've included the client library:

-	<script src="pushpop.js"></script>
+	<script src="pushpop.min.js"></script>
 	<script>
 		var pushpop = new pushpop();
 	</script>